 Use A Non-Sandable Sealer

 So a non-sandable sealer will create that layer for bonding.
 If you so get dirt in your sealer, you can always nib out the dirt with a small piece of sandpaper or scuffy pad.
+Then carefully wipe the nibbed area with a tack-cloth, no solvents of any kind can be used.

 Can You Spray Primer Straight Over Metal And Fillers?